mpataws/iotanium/docs/source/setup/setup.rst

     ws://192.168.1.243:8266/
     >>>

 - Copy the WebREPL target value from your console output, similar to ``ws://192.168.1.243:8266/``, being careful to include the ``ws://`` and the trailing ``/``.
-Note that your output will be a similar format, but a differnet address.  **IMPORTANT: Losing this value will require entering Safe Mode, and repeating steps 2-4!**, so consider saving this value in a text file to avoid having to repeat the steps above.
+Note that your output will be a similar format, but a different address.  **IMPORTANT: Losing this value will require entering Safe Mode, and repeating steps 2-4!**, so consider saving this value in a text file to avoid having to repeat the steps above.

 6 - Connect to the WebREPL over WiFi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~